Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 Gameplay
 ----------------

 To prevent keepinventory PvP abuse, friendly fire is disabled in The Backrooms.
+Fall damage is also disabled.

 The first time you die in The Backrooms, you will keep your levels and inventory.
 The next time you die, you will drop everything!